Anurag1101/Tweet4U/README.md

 - **SQLite:** The default database for this project (you can switch to other databases like PostgreSQL or MySQL by modifying settings).

-Contributing
+## Contributing:

-Fork the repository.
+- Fork the repository.

-Create a new branch for your feature: git checkout -b feature-name.
+- Create a new branch for your feature: git checkout -b feature-name.

-Make your changes and commit them: git commit -am 'Add new feature'.
+- Make your changes and commit them: git commit -am 'Add new feature'.

-Push your changes: git push origin feature-name.
+- Push your changes: git push origin feature-name.

-Submit a pull request with a description of your changes.
+- Submit a pull request with a description of your changes.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.